Summer Start Mentors

 - without inappropriate content (profanity, illegal activity, alcohol, bias-driven language, etc.).

-- To be as transparent as possible and prepare you as much for the SSM Interview, you can expect the following structure in your interview:
+- To be as transparent as possible and prepare you as much for the interview, you can expect the following structure in your interview:

-- Zoom Room Set Up: When you are let into the main zoom room, you will be joined by 1 professional staff member and 1 Student Staff Member.
+- Room Set Up: You will be joined by 2 staff members.
 There will be another candidate joining at the same time, but you will have individual interviews.
-You will be sent to a break out room to begin the process.
+You will be sent to different rooms to begin the process.
 This is not a group interview.

 - Introductions: We will do initial introductions and ask you to share your name, pronouns if you would like, and major.

-- Individual Interview: You will have two interviews during your 60 minute time frame.
-After initial introductions and instructions, you will be asked 6 – 7 questions by the student staff and the professional staff member in your zoom.
-After your first interview, you will be switched to a different break out room where a different student staff member and professional staff member will ask you a different set of 6 – 7 questions
+- Individual Interview: You will have two interviews during your 30 minute time frame.
+After initial introductions and instructions, you will be asked 6 – 7 questions by the student staff and the professional staff member in your first room.
+After your first interview, you will be switched to a different room where a different student staff member and professional staff member will ask you a different set of 6 – 7 questions.

 - You will have a chance to ask questions in each room.
 After your second interview, you are free to leave.